learnk8s/learnk8s.io/src/advancedKubectl/content.md

 </script>
 ```

-Or you could use `kg roles` for running `kubectl get roles` (there exists currently no alias component for the Roles resource):
+Or you could use `kg roles` for running `kubectl get roles` (there doesn't currently exist an alias component for the Roles resource):

 ```include
 <template>